mac389/sudo/abuse-vs-use-vs-misuse.md

     Figure 1.
 View of OMD Hierarchy that includes addiction disorder as a subtype of occurrent.

 OMD does not use the term _substance use disorder_.
 It, instead, uses the term _substance-related disorder_.
-This is in keeping with the DSM-IV-TR, which was the current termionological standard when OMD was published.
+This is in keeping with the DSM-IV-TR, which was the current terminological standard when OMD was published.

 **Proposed Changes**